umasivakumar232/stock-analysis/README.md

   *	DQ stock in particular to understand if their initial leaning is a good one
   *	All the stocks to check and see if there are options better than DQ for his parents to invest in

-We have two years (2017 & 2018) of stock performance data for 12 Green Energy stocks.
-We have decided to use VBA for this analysis.
-The code we wrote provided Steve with the answers he was seeking, however, we felt that a more efficient code was possible that could help
+The code we wrote in VBA provided Steve with the answers he was seeking, however, we felt that we could have written a more efficient code that could help
   * Reduce the run times
   * Avoid repetitive tasks thus reducing strain on the systems

-We modified the existing working code (a process commonly called Refactoring) with the aim to make it more efficient.
+So we modified the existing working code (a process commonly called Refactoring).
 We called the first code All Stock Analysis and the second code All Stock Analysis Refactored.

 ## Results